Mobilizing banana science for sustainable livelihoods

 The raison d’être of the website is Musapedia: an online, collaboratively built and peer-reviewed compendium of knowledge on bananas.
 Part of its mission is also to disseminate practices and protocols to the wider community.

 InfoMus@ is the section of the website where you will find news, blogs and announcements.
-It offers two types of news: analytical pieces that provide context to what you may have read about the banana in the media and scientific journals (News and analysis) and carefully selected links to online news on bananas (Mediawatch).
+It offers two types of news: analytical pieces that provide context to what you may have read about the banana in the media and scientific journals (News and analysis) and a selection of links to online news (Mediawatch).
 That is also where you will find a blog on the banana to which everyone can contribute (Under the peel) and stories about people and bananas told with photos (In pictures).
 If you work on bananas or study the plant, you will not want to miss our notice board (Announcements).
 To stay informed, subscribe to the InfoMus@ newsletter here.

 The website also links to three databases: Musalit, the largest repository of references on banana; Musarama, the image bank on all things banana; and Musacontacts, the place to find people working on banana.